tektoncd/dashboard/DEVELOPMENT.md

 Many of the instructions here replicate what's in the [tektoncd/pipeline development guide](https://github.com/tektoncd/pipeline/blob/master/DEVELOPMENT.md), with a couple of caveats currently.

-1. This project currently does not support being built with `ko`
-2. This project has not yet been tested with GKE
+- This project has not yet been tested with GKE
-3. The instructions here pertain to building and deploying the backend that lets us interact with Tekton resources, as well as running the frontend locally for development.
-Instructions for deploying the frontend with the backend are to follow.
+- The instructions here pertain to building and deploying the backend that lets us interact with Tekton resources, as well as running the frontend locally for development.

-We would love to accomplish these tasks and to update this document, contributions welcome!

 ### Requirements